Downloading and Opening the Bundle

 Open the Terminal app on your Mac and type “cd” into the folder that the unzipped zype-ios-master folder is saved in.

 If you don’t change the name of the folder that you downloaded from GitHub, and you downloaded and saved the folder on your Desktop, you will type the following commands into Terminal.

 Type, cd Desktop and hit enter.

-Type ls and hit enter.
+Type ls ("l" is a lowercase L) and hit enter.